 New or Transferred Businesses

-If you are opening a new business in the City of Hollywood, you will need to apply for a local business tax receipt in person at City Hall.
+If you are opening a new business in the City of Hollywood, you will need to apply for a local business tax receipt.
+You may apply:

 Annual Renewal Of Your Local Business Tax Receipt

 Local business tax receipt are valid from October 1 through September 30 each year.
 Prior to expiration and as a courtesy, the City will mail you a reminder notice to renew your local business tax receipt for the next year.
 Your new local business tax receipt will be issued upon receipt of your payment of the annual renewal.

 Changing Your Business Address Or Name, Or Selling Your Business

 You are responsible for notifying the Local Business Tax office if any of the following occurs: